-Chris is Hollywood’s foremost story professional.
-As Story Editor at WME, the world’s largest diversified talent agency, Chris curates projects for A-list actors such as Denzel Washington, reading and exploring through piles of screenplays, magazines, books, old movies, TV shows and pitches in search of potential film projects.
+Chris curates projects for A-list actors like Denzel Washington, scouring through piles of screenplays, magazines, books, old movies, TV shows and pitches for potential film projects.
 He’s read over 60,000 screenplays in the course of his career.

-Chris began his career at International Creative Management (ICM), where he worked as script consultant to legendary talent agent Ed Limato, who represented industry giants such as Richard Gere, Michelle Pfeiffer, Liam Neeson, Robert Downey, Jr. and Mel Gibson.
-Chris later moved to the venerable William Morris Agency, which eventually merged with Endeavor to form WME.
+He got his start at International Creative Management (ICM) as a script consultant to legendary agent Ed Limato, who represented Mel Gibson, Richard Gere, Michelle Pfeiffer, Liam Neeson and Robert Downey, Jr. Chris later moved to the William Morris Agency (now WME).

 Chris branched into producing with horror hit The Collector and its sequel, The Collection, which opened in the top 10 American box-office.
 He wrote and produced award-winning documentary Most Valuable Players, which was acquired by Oprah Winfrey for her network.

 Chris's creative counsel has been used on many films, such as The Birth of a Nation, the Sundance Film Festival sensation that sold for a record-breaking $17.5 million and won the Grand Jury Prize and Audience Award.
 He's now consulting on Dreamland, starring Oscar winner Gary Oldman.

 As an educator, Chris lectures around the world on the craft and business of screenwriting.
 He is an adjunct professor at National University's Professional Screenwriting Program and taught at UCLA.
 His writing workshop, The Inside Pitch, was filmed and earned him an Emmy Award nomination.